 - Click on the ‘Add A Coupon’ button in the top right of the screen, this will navigate you to the ‘Adding a new promotional coupon / discount’ page.

-- In the first box, enter the name of the coupon.
+- Enter the name of the coupon.

 - Use the ‘Start & Expiry’ date ranges to set the time duration for which the coupon is valid.